michaljanocko/pancors/README.md

 ## Usage

-Just pass your desired request the the root endpoint like this:
+Just pass your desired request to the root endpoint like this:

 `https://pan.cors/?url=https%3A%2F%2Fmichaljanocko.com`